SimulatedGREG/electron-vue/docs/en/using-static-assets.md

 ### Use Case within JS with `fs`,`path` and `__static`

 Let's say we have a static asset that we need to read into our application using `fs`, but how do we get a reliable path, in both development and production, to the `static/` directory? electron-vue provides a global variable named `__static` that will yield a proper path to the `static/` directory.
-Here's how we can use it to read a file.
+Here's how we can use it to read a simple text file in both development and production.

 **static/someFile.txt**